 When you apply for a job with Target, you won’t have to answer any questions about your criminal record on the job application.

 However, the company still carries out background checks to make sure that they don’t hire individuals who pose a threat to company property, staff, or customers.

 When Does The Target Background Check Take Place?

-As part of their commitment to a fair background check process, the Target background check takes place after your application, interview performance and availability have been considered.
+As part of their commitment to a fair background check process, the Target hiring process background check takes place after your application, interview performance, and availability have been considered.

 If Target wants to hire you, you’ll receive a conditional offer of employment along with instructions for initiating your background check.